yannh/homepage/content/posts/cache-hiss.md

  * You upload a new version of a large file.
  * You send a purge request for that file to the CDN.
  * You send an email advertising that there is a new version of the file
- * Over the next 10 seconds after you sent the email, 100 different persons start downloading the file.
+ * Over the next 10 seconds after you sent the email, 100 different persons (in the same location, for the sake of the example) start downloading the file.
  * _Assuming it takes 10 seconds for the CDN to retrieve the file from the origin_, for 10 seconds following the first request, the file will not be in the CDN's cache yet.
  * Since the CDN does not have the file in cache when those 100 requests are received, the CDN makes 100 requests to the backend, which serves the same large file 100 times.

-This is quite impractical - and to reduce the impact on the origin, modern CDNs will use [request collapsing](https://developer.fastly.com/learning/concepts/edge-state/cache/request-collapsing/).
+This is quite impractical.
+Therefore, to reduce the impact on the origin, modern CDNs will use [request collapsing](https://developer.fastly.com/learning/concepts/edge-state/cache/request-collapsing/)(or: Coalescing).
 Request collapsing is an optimisation where the CDN will realise, upon receiving one of these 100 requests, that it already is retrieving that file from the backend for an earlier request.
 It will therefore "park" the request, waiting for the earlier request to complete.
 Once the earlier request is completed, the file will be served from cache for all "parked" requests.
 We say that those "parked" requests are "collapsed" into the earlier request.

 What happened?